Click To Call:

 Driver Statements: And then of course, statements made by folks involved in the accident can provide valuable insights into how the crash occurred.

 Missouri operates as an “at-fault” state regarding car accidents, meaning that the party responsible for causing the accident is also liable for the resulting damages.
 However, determining fault isn’t always straightforward, especially when multiple parties may share some responsibility for the collision.
-This is where Missouri’s comparative negligence rule comes into play.

 Missouri follows a “pure comparative negligence” rule, allowing accident victims to recover damages even if they are partially at fault.
 Under this rule, the compensation you can receive is reduced by the percentage of fault attributed to you.
 For instance, if you are found to be 30% at fault for the accident, your compensation will be reduced by 30%.

-Damages You Can Recover
+Types of Damages You Can Recover

 Economic damages are quantifiable losses with clear financial records to support the claim.
 They include: